andrewholgate/docker-drupal-php53-dev/README.md

 # About

-The Drupal 7 Ubuntu Docker container is the development companion to the [docker-drupal-ubuntu](https://github.com/andrewholgate/docker-drupal-ubuntu) project.
+This Ubuntu 12.04 Docker container is the development companion to the [docker-drupal-ubuntu12.04](https://github.com/andrewholgate/docker-drupal-ubuntu12.04) project.

 # Included Tools